 - Emergency contraception (EC).
 For further information on EC you may look at www.not-2-late.com

 - Prescription delivery from a local pharmacy.
-Ongoing RX from home can be transferred to the Medicine Shoppe Pharmacy in New London and delivered in a timely manner.
+Ongoing RX from home can be transferred to the Medicine Shoppe Pharmacy in New London (860-442-0669) by using the Prescription Transfer Form and can be delivered in a timely manner.

 - Medication for Attention Deficit Disorder may be monitored and refilled at SHS with appropriate documentation (see forms for ADD meds).